mariusmateoc/normalize.scss/README.md

 * Explains what code does using detailed comments.

-## How to use it
+## How I use it?

-No other styles should come before Normalize.css.
+I keep the _normalize.scss in partials folder then import it before any other styles.

 ## Browser support